 USPS Harmonized Tariff Code Requirement Starts September 2025

-Starting September 1, 2025, every U.S. exporter must include a harmonized tariff code (HTS code) or Schedule B number on USPS international shipments.
+Effective September 1, 2025, mailers worldwide must provide, at minimum, the applicable 6-digit HS code for each item in an international shipment.
 For years, merchants could get away with vague product descriptions, but now the Harmonized System (HS) is the law of the land.
+USPS later clarified that customers can provide a detailed description on the customs form and USPS will provide an HS code during processing if needed, but the sender remains responsible for accurate item descriptions.
 This isn’t just bureaucratic red tape, it’s a restructuring of how international trade data flows through customs, taxes, and shipping.

 The System Behind the Codes